surereddy/PrivateShell/README.md

 # PrivateShell
-Private Shell by Snoopy Recoded for Gopressexploit
+Private Shell by Snoopy<br>
+Recoded for Gopressexploit